Leafly and Jane partner to build a better online cannabis shopping experience – TechCrunch

 TechCrunch spoke to Leafly and Jane’s CEOs on this partnership.
 It’s clear that the two are excited about this project and see this partnership as a watershed moment for retail cannabis.

-“[Dispensaries] don’t have a solution that can be seamless like a Shopify or Amazon,” Jane’s CEO Socrates Rosenfeldsaid.
-“I think, together with Jane’s ability to cleanse information in real-time, and essentially automate e-commerce for large brick and mortar selling sellers, combining that with Leafly’s consumer marketplace, we are making shopping for cannabis as simple as shopping on Amazon.”
+“[Dispensaries] don’t have a solution that can be seamless like a Shopify or Amazon,” Jane’s CEO Socrates Rosenfeld said.
+“I think, together with Jane’s ability to cleanse information in real time, and essentially automate e-commerce for large brick and mortar selling sellers, combining that with Leafly’s consumer marketplace, we are making shopping for cannabis as simple as shopping on Amazon.”

-TK explained that he sees this partnership goes behind an Amazon-like shopping experience.
+Rosenfeld explained that he sees this partnership goes beyond an Amazon-like shopping experience.
 He sees this as a way of returning value and protecting local dispensaries by empowering them with technology.

 “The problems in cannabis are unique enough, and the plant has a complexity that we want to honor,” Leafly CEO Yoko Miyashita said.
 We don’t think we can get there with antiquated ways of doing things.
 It’s bringing the intentionality around shared values to innovate and ultimately empower the communities that we serve.”